iconmaster5326/cmake-format-pre-commit-hook/README.md

 # Usage

-By default, this hook runs on files beginning with `CMake` and files ending with `.cmake` (all case sensitive).
+By default, this hook runs on files beginning with `CMakeLists` and files ending with `.cmake` (all case sensitive).
 It uses the default configurations, unless you have a `.cmake-format{.py,.yaml,.json}` file, as is usual with `cmake-format`.
 You can also specift formatting optinos with `args:` in your `.pre-commit-config.yaml`.